 - crystallized ginger is the secret to the best ginger cookies because they add a ton of potent ginger flavour to really bring it up a notch.

-To make cookies with the boldest ginger flavour, we are incorporating ground and crystallized ginger in this recipe.
+- Ginger: To make cookies with the boldest ginger flavour, we are incorporating ground and crystallized ginger in this recipe.
 Dried ginger gives the dough a mild flavour, while chopped crystallized ginger adds pops of intense ginger flavour.
 Try it and you'll be amazed at how great the flavour is when you combine both types of ginger.
+Don't use fresh ginger!
+It's not the same.

 Do not use blackstrap molasses.
 Blackstrap molasses is very dark and has a more bitter taste, whereas Fancy molasses has a milder taste that is more suited for Christmas cookies.

-- use less flour: these soft ginger cookies have 30 grams (¼ cup) less flour than these ginger cookies with white chocolate and 63 grams (½ cup) less flour than these molasses cookies
+These ginger cookies have a soft texture.
+To ensure this, you will use slightly less flour than other drop cookies (these soft ginger cookies have 30 grams (¼ cup) less flour than these ginger cookies with white chocolate and 63 grams (½ cup) less flour than these molasses cookies) and also make sure to avoid overbaking them.
+Bake them just until the edges are set.

 These ginger cookies with crystallized ginger are soft and flavourful and make a great cookie during the fall and winter months.
 For a thicker, chewier version, try this version of ginger cookies with white chocolate!
 If you struggle with cookies that are too thin and flat, read about the reasons cookies spread and remember, sometimes chilling the cookie dough for just 30 minutes can make a world of difference!